Spider201866/Alan_web/memory-bank/progress.md

 - Security headers are applied using `helmet`, with a meticulously configured Content Security Policy (CSP) in `server.js`.
 This CSP now correctly allows all necessary external resources (CDNs, Flowise backend, Google Fonts, IP API) for scripts, styles, fonts, and connections.
 The `scriptSrcAttr: ["'unsafe-inline'"]` directive is also correctly configured to allow inline event handlers if needed, though many have been refactored.
 - Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated at server startup.
 - JSON data files (`user-info.json`, `user-history.json`) are written with a trailing newline.
-- Frontend pages utilize a shared appbar pattern for consistent navigation and layout, with centralized styling.
+- Frontend pages utilize a shared appbar pattern (`#appBar` on sub-pages) and a distinct main header (`.chatbot-header` on `home.html`).
+Both are styled via `public/styles/styles.css` with specific adjustments (padding, font declarations, viewport meta tags) to ensure visually consistent rendered heights across different pages and in various (emulated) viewing environments.
+- `public/referral.html` now correctly links to `public/styles/styles.css` and has its local appbar styles removed.
+- The viewport meta tag in `public/home.html` was updated (removed `user-scalable=no`) for rendering consistency.
 - Inline event handlers (e.g., `onclick`) in `public/home.html` have been refactored to use `element.addEventListener()` for improved CSP compliance and modern JavaScript practices.
 - A reusable focus trap system is implemented for modals and side menus, enhancing keyboard accessibility.
 - Accessibility requirements for marquee content (`aria-hidden="true"`), icon-only buttons (`aria-label`), and "skip to content" links are enforced.